Please read through the items below. These are important roles we need our DCYH parents to be a part of.

 PLEASE NOTE:

-Only ONE person from DCYH can send in a grievance, conduct issue or video challenge to District 9.
+District 9: Only ONE person from DCYH can send in a grievance or conduct issue to District 9.
 If you send on your own it will not be opened and deleted.
+There will be no video challenges with District 9.

-If Grievance form is NOT signed it will be deleted.
+If DCYH Grievance form is submitted without contact information, it will be deleted.

 Parents are comfortable giving instructions to their child and this comfort naturally spills over into athletic competitions.
 However, when it comes to game time instruction, coaches, league staff, officials and sports psychologists all have one word of advice – DON’T!